Army Tuition Assistance ProgramUpdated: December 23, 2022

 Army Tuition Assistance Benefits

 Army Tuition Assistance Benefits can cover up to 100% of the tuition and fees related to your degree.
-The maximum amount awarded is slightly less than the other branches at $200 per credit hour up to 16 credit hours, for a fiscal year total of $4,000.
-This amount is generally enough to cover most community and state programs, including schools who adjust their fees to help active duty military members from nearby bases pursue higher education.
+The maximum amount awarded is slightly less than the other branches at $250 per credit hour up to 16 credit hours, for a fiscal year total of $4,000.
+This amount is generally enough to cover most community and state programs, including schools that adjust their fees to help active-duty military members from nearby bases pursue higher education.
 Current Army policy limits TA to 130 semester hours of undergraduate credit, and 39 semester hours of graduate credit.
-The 39-semester hour limit applies to all credits taken after completion of a baccalaureate degree.
+The 39-semester hour limit applies to all credits taken after completing a baccalaureate degree.

 Applying for Tuition Assistance (TA) Benefits